Empirical Bayes Selection for Value Maximization: Conclusion

-We suspect these gaps are small. \cite{weinstein2021permutation} further conjectures that the Bayesian solution using the e.c.d.f.\ of $\mu_i$'s is asymptotically optimally; and when the class of prior $G(\cdot)$ is sufficiently large, this e.c.d.f.\ can be reasonably recovered as $G(\heta)$.
-This suggests that both the solution and loss function are similar between the frequentist and the empirical Bayes setting, and hints at some loose optimality of the empirical Bayes approach.
-We hope this provides insights for appropriate convergence rates, analogous to those in \cite{hannan1965rate,greenshtein2009asymptotic}.
+We suspect these gaps are small.
+For the first gap, \citet[Section 6]{weinstein2021permutation} conjectures that the Bayesian solution using the e.c.d.f.\ of $\mu_i$'s is asymptotically optimally.
+We believe this can be reasonably recovered as $\hG$ when the class of priors $\mathcal{M}$ is sufficiently large.
+For the second gap, \citet[Theorem 1]{weinstein2021permutation} showed that minimizing the loss is equivalently to minimizing the loss averaged over a uniform permutation of $\mu_i$'s.
+Asymptotically this should be close to the loss averaged over $G_0$, our regret $\regret$.
+Putting this together, both the solution and loss function are similar between the frequentist and the empirical Bayes settings, hinting at some loose frequentist optimality of the empirical Bayes approach.